Compare the short list

 Read reviewHot sauces for seafood

 Seafood usually wants brightness, citrus, ginger, or cleaner fruit notes.
-These are the bottles that sharpen the plate instead of crushing it under brute heat.
+These are the bottles that sharpen fish tacos, grilled seafood, and ceviche instead of crushing them under brute heat.

 What works on seafood

 Seafood-friendly bottles tend to lean citrusy, gingery, or fruit-forward.
-If the sauce tastes muddy or too smoky, it can bury the fish instead of sharpening it.
+If the sauce tastes muddy or too smoky, it can bury the fish instead of sharpening it, especially in ceviche or on flaky white fish.

 Quick buying rule